LostArtefacts/TRX/docs/CONTRIBUTING.md

 ### Tooling

-We try to code all of our internal tools in a reasonably recent version of Python.
-Avoid bash, shell and other similar languages.
+Internal tools are typically coded in a reasonably recent version of Python, while avoiding the use of bash, shell, and similar languages.

 ### Releasing a new version

 New version releases happen automatically whenever a new tag is pushed to the `stable` branch with the help of GitHub actions.
-In general this is accompanied with a special commit `docs: release X.Y.Z` that assigns unreleased changes to a specific version.
+In general this is accompanied with a special commit `docs: release X.Y.Z` that also adjusts the changelog.
 See git history for details.

 ## Glossary

-- OG: original game
+- OG: original game (for TR1 this is most often TombATI)
+- PS: the PlayStation version of the game
-- UK Box: the version released on discs in the UK
+- UK Box: a variant of Tomb Raider II released on physical discs in the UK
-- Multipatch: the version released on Steam
+- Multipatch: a variant of Tomb Raider II released on Steam
+- Vole: a rat that swims
+- Pod: a mutant egg (including the big egg)
+- Cabin: the room with the pistols from Natla's Mines
+- Statue: centaur statues from the entrance of Tihocan's Tomb
+- Bacon Lara: the doppelgänger Lara in the Atlantis level
+- Torso/Adam: the big boss mutant from The Great Pyramid level
+- Tomb1Main: the previous name of this TR1X project
-- PS: PlayStation version of the game
+- T1M: short hand of Tomb1Main